enasequence/read_docs/sequence.rst

 Submission Options
 ==================

-Before you submit an assembled and annotated sequences, you should review the sequence checklists available to see if any are suitable for your submission.
+Before you submit an assembled and annotated sequence, you should review the sequence checklists available to see if any are suitable for your submission.
 This checklist will simplify and standardise your submission so you can submit with a template spreadsheet.
 The full list of sequence checklists are available `here <https://www.ebi.ac.uk/ena/submit/annotation-checklists>`_.